wprzechrzta/elastic-sandbox/runbook-queries.md

 - see
 https://github.com/LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana?tab=readme-ov-file#full-text-queries

-## mproving precision with phrase type match
+## improving precision with phrase type match
 You can improve the precision of a multi_match query by adding the "type":"phrase" to the query.

 The phrase type performs a match_phrase query on each field and calculates a score for each field.
 Then, it assigns the highest score among the fields to the document.